 Automatic conversion of primitive type to its corresponding Wrapper class is known as Autoboxing.
 You don’t need to do that conversion automatically.

 For example, directly assigning int value to an Integer object.
-Conversion happens automatically.
+Conversion from primitive type to object happens automatically.

 Integer i = 10; // primitive int value 10 converted to Integer